 How to Implement:

-- Limit the Number of Interview Rounds: The optimal interview process should consist of three stages.
+- Limit the Number of Interview Rounds: The optimal interview process should consist of three stages including an initial screening followed by a technical evaluation and concluding with a cultural compatibility assessment.

-- Panel Interviews: Opt for panel interviews to enable key stakeholders to evaluate candidates together.
+- Panel Interviews: Opt for panel interviews to enable key stakeholders to evaluate candidates together instead of conducting separate interviews with various team members.
+The process becomes faster for candidates while they gain the chance to connect with multiple team members.

-- Keep the Process Transparent: Candidates should receive upfront communication about the scheduled timelines.
+- Keep the Process Transparent: Candidates should receive upfront communication about the scheduled timelines for each part of the interview process.
+Keeping candidates informed helps manage expectations.

 6. Create a Strong Employer Brand